 Good motion isolation, so movement isn't as likely to wake you up.

 The WinkBeds The WinkBed has fantastic responsiveness.
 It recovers its shape very quickly after being compressed, so it adapts to your movements almost immediately.
-This makes it easier to move around in your sleep and prevents you from feeling stuck in place.
+It also has a bouncy feel, so overall, it feels easy to change sleeping positions, and you won't feel stuck in place.

 Performance Usages